SD-github21/UFOs/README.md

 The user can filter the table to examine data on UFO sightings after entering their search criteria of interest.
 The following example depicts the process to search for all UFO sightings on 01/04/2010 in the state of Texas:

-  - First, before typing anything, the user will see default "placeholders" in all of the search criteria boxes.
+  - Before typing anything, the user will see default "placeholders" in all of the search criteria boxes.
 These placeholders will prompt the user to know the format of how to enter data into the fields so that they can choose their criteria of interest:

       ![image](https://user-images.githubusercontent.com/85533099/139600666-44c75a3d-f421-4d8b-a39d-4d8c395ebaa6.png)

-  - Second, in the "Enter Date" field, the user will type "1/4/2010":
+  - In the "Enter Date" field, the user will type "1/4/2010":

       ![image](https://user-images.githubusercontent.com/85533099/139600720-477b5f8c-5142-4c37-a6f6-47033e5f31b7.png)

-  - Third, the user will press the "Enter" button, and the table will filter to show all UFO sightings with a date of "1/4/2010":
+  - The user will press the "Enter" button, and the table will filter to show all UFO sightings with a date of "1/4/2010":

       ![image](https://user-images.githubusercontent.com/85533099/139600784-4699c6eb-e443-4431-8dff-0bd0bbf93023.png)

-  - Fourth, in the "Enter State" field, the user will type "tx":
+  - In the "Enter State" field, the user will type "tx":

       ![image](https://user-images.githubusercontent.com/85533099/139600866-0069ad36-9a87-4c14-90c6-f6e48797b343.png)

-  - Fifth, the user will press the "Enter" button and the table will filter again to show all UFO sightings with a date of "1/4/2010" and the state of "tx"
+  - The user will press the "Enter" button and the table will filter again to show all UFO sightings with a date of "1/4/2010" and the state of "tx"

       ![image](https://user-images.githubusercontent.com/85533099/139600907-77a46ccf-67a1-49e9-91cc-2cd977803938.png)